DPsim is a solver library for dynamic power system simulation.

 The fedora installation script in the DPsim repository is a good place to start from.

-Note: There are currently no Debian packages for villas-node
+Note: There are currently no Debian packages for villas-node and libcimpp16v29a.

 If you want to use these optional feature, you have to build them manually.